Strictly Come Dancing Live!: The Live Tour! 2025

-Pro Vito Coppola was originally scheduled to dance on the tour, but on 30 January he announced he had left due to an injury; his celebrity partner Sarah Hadland danced with Nikita Kuzmin.
-However, Coppola did perform in Newcastle on 22 January, which was the only show that he performed during the tour.
+Pro Vito Coppola was originally scheduled to dance on the tour, but it was reported on 13 January that he would not be in the initial performances due to back pain.
+He did perform in Newcastle on 22 January, which was his only appearance during the tour; on 30 January he announced he had withdrawn from the show due to his injury; his celebrity partner Sarah Hadland danced with Nikita Kuzmin for the other tour performances.

 Wynne Evans did not dance in Glasgow on 25 January and the matinee show on 26 January due to injury.
 Sarah Hadland did not dance in the evening show in Glasgow on 26 January for undisclosed reasons.

 Wynne Evans left the tour on 28 January following controversy surrounding an "inappropriate and unacceptable" remark made just before the first show in Birmingham.

-Additional professional dancers on the tour will be Dianne Buswell, Karen Hauer, Neil Jones, Jowita Przystał, Nikita Kuzmin, Robbie Kmetoni and Jake Leigh.
+Additional professional dancers on the tour were Dianne Buswell, Karen Hauer, Neil Jones, Jowita Przystał, Nikita Kuzmin, Robbie Kmetoni and Jake Leigh.
 Carlos Gu wasn't originally going to be on the tour, but joined the tour as an additional dancer as Kuzmin danced with Sarah Hadland.